-Water and sewer rates increased in late 1995, 1999, 2005, 2007, 2008 and 2009 to fund the repayment of the water and wastewater treatment facilities and water system improvements financed through the PFA loan program.
-Sufficient revenues were not generated during any of the last five years in the Water Fund to cover the costs associated with the facilities, as demonstrated by the 2009 operating loss of \$ 13,056 in the Water Fund.
-The Sewer Fund has had an operating profit during two of the previous five years; however, it operated at a loss of \$ 35,102 in 2009, an increase from the 2008 operating loss of \$ 28,168.
+Water and sewer rates increased in late 1995, 1999, 2005 and 2007-2010 to fund the repayment of the water and wastewater treatment facilities and water system improvements financed through the PFA loan program.
+For the first time in the last five years presented, sufficient revenues were generated in the Water Fund to cover the costs associated with the facilities, as demonstrated by 2010 operating income of \$ 51,157 in the Water Fund.
+The Sewer Fund had an operating profit during one of the previous five years; however, it operated at a loss of \$ 16,582 in 2010, an improvement from the 2009 operating loss of \$ 35,102.

 The operating trends of the Water and Sewer Funds are illustrated in graphs 11 and 12.
-Operating expenses of the Water Fund decreased 2.4% in 2009.
-Operating revenues increased 5.2% in 2009 primarily due to an increase in rates.
+Operating expenses of the Water Fund decreased 0.3% in 2010.
+Operating revenues increased 10.4% in 2010 primarily due to an increase in rates and increased usage during the year.

 We recommend the City continue to monitor operating costs and user fees in this Fund to ensure rates are sufficient to provide revenues to cover operating costs and fund future capital improvements of the water system.
-Even with the water rate increase in 2009, the City still incurred an operating loss with the inclusion of depreciation expense charged to the Fund.
+With the water rate increase in 2010, the City was able to realize an operating gain with the inclusion of depreciation expense charged to the Fund.
+The City should look to follow this trend in future years.